NetApp-StorageGRID/storagegrid-monitoring/README.md

 1. Precheck fails when upgrading from 11.3 to 11.4
    * Solution: comment out the two lines added in the `/etc/storagegrid-persistence.d/custom.conf` file, add these two lines after the upgrade.

+## Please read if you are running the stack on Windows
+Grafana deployed on Windows might not work with the default curl installed on Windows, to install the latest curl, please follow the guide below:

+* First, download curl for windows at https://curl.haxx.se/windows/

+* Find curl.exe within your downloaded package; it's probably under bin.

+* Pick a location on your hard drive that will serve as a permanent home for curl:

+	- If you want to give curl its own folder, C:\Program Files\curl\ or C:\curl\ will do.
+	- If you have many loose executables, and you do not want to add many individual folders to PATH, use a single folder such as C:\Program Files\tools\ or C:\tools\ for the purpose.
+	- Place curl.exe under the folder.
+And never move the folder or its contents.

+* Next, you'll want to make curl available anywhere from the command line.
+To do this, add the folder to PATH, like this:

+* Click the Windows 10 start menu.
+Start typing "environment".
+* You'll see the search result Edit the system environment variables.
+Choose it.
+* A System Properties window will popup.
+Click the Environment Variables button at the bottom.
+* Select the "Path" variable under "System variables" (the lower box).
+Click the Edit button.
+* Click the Add button and paste in the folder path where curl.exe lives.
+Make sure the curl folder path is before /Windows/System32 so that the default curl of windows 10 can be replaced.
+* Click OK as needed.
+Close open console windows and reopen, so they get the new PATH.

 ## Notes
 This is not an official NetApp repository.
 NetApp Inc. is not affiliated with the posted examples in any way.